PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 ```

-Now let's take a look in the following folder `backend/src/api/summary/middlewares` you should see the following file `on-summary-create` with the following boiler plate.
+Now, let's take a look in the following folder: `backend/src/api/summary/middlewares.` You should see the following file: `on-summary-create` with the following boilerplate.

 ```js
 "use strict";